Healing from Autoimmune Brain Inflammation

 Early and aggressive treatment leads to the best outcomes in cases of AE.

-Decreasing inflammation in the body is key to healing from autoimmune disease and my doctors were doing everything they could to calm down my overactive immune system.
+Decreasing inflammation in the body is key to healing from autoimmune disease.

-I became a participant in my recovery and not just a patient waiting to see if the medications would work.
+To become a participant in recovery, not just a patient waiting to see if medications work.

 A devastating diagnosis of brain inflammation caused by autoimmune encephalitis, led Lisa to leave no stone unturned in the pursuit of recovery.